-Your Boys & Girls Club needs insurance.
+Your Boys & Girls Club needs liability insurance.

-You can buy it from a nonprofit.
+You can get it from a nonprofit.

 Shouldn’t your insurance company see the opportunities you create for your community as an asset — not a liability?

-Please note: NIA can only insure Boys & Girls Clubs that do not engage children in contact sports.
+Note: NIA can only insure Boys & Girls Clubs that do not engage children in contact sports.

 Fair Pricing